albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 ### Integrated Reform on a Human Timescale

 The Act takes the opposite approach: Fix everything that needs fixing in one coordinated effort, then get back to the People's Business.

-The distinction matters because "comprehensive" and "comprehensive systematic" describe fundamentally different approaches.
-A comprehensive proposal bundles several fixes into one package.
-A comprehensive systematic proposal engineers its components as an integrated system where removing any major element degrades the others.
-The Act is the latter.
-STAR voting without multi-member districts changes the counting method but not the representational geometry.
-Multi-member districts without House expansion leave too few states qualifying for meaningful district magnitudes.
-House expansion without proportional allocation reproduces all systemic distortions at larger scale.
-Algorithmically neutral districting without proportional representation restores the stakes of boundary placement that proportional allocation renders irrelevant.
-Each component depends on the others to produce the intended result.
-This is not a design preference -- it is the reason the Act requires simultaneous integrated launch.

 **One legislative battle** instead of five serial campaigns stretching over decades.